nigelhorne/gedcom/README.md

         gedcom -dwlHm $i -y 2018 gedcom-file.ged > $i.html
     done

+Alternatively you can create an ICS file

+    gedcom -i /tmp/ics.ics gedcom-file.ged

 ## Produce a Google Map

 You can produce a map of locations of all Smiths in your tree with